The Great Moor of Rannoch and Rannoch Train Station

 Whether or not you’re planning a trip, Rannoch Station is well worth a visit and provides a charming respite from your walk through the wilderness.

 Rannoch Station itself is a lonely outpost, which despite being over a century old, is a well preserved fully operational station with a handful of trains daily.
-The Tea Room and Shop (open from March to October) will welcome you with a tasty homemade menu, and can stock up on some fantastic
+The Tea Room and Shop (open from March to October) will welcome you with a tasty homemade menu, and you can stock up on some fantastic homemade baking!